Rudolph the Red-Nosed Reindeer (video game): Minigames

-In the first minigame, Holiday Helper, the player bounces presents under the tree, lights and stockings onto the tree, and dolls and toys into Santa's Bag.
+In the first minigame, Holiday Helper, the player bounces presents under the tree, lights and stockings onto the tree, and dolls and toys into Santa's bag.
 In the second minigame, titled Toy Maker, the player paints toys.
 The third game, Cookie Cooking, involves the player baking cookies for Mrs. Claus.
 In the fourth and final minigame, Saving Christmas, the player delivers toys by dropping them onto houses.

+Development

+On July 23, 2025, a remake of Rudolph the Red-Nosed Reindeer was announced for the PlayStation 5, PlayStation 4, Xbox Series X/S, Nintendo Switch, and Steam.
+The remake was developed by Headless Chicken games and published by Gamemill Entertainment on September 26.
+A port for the Nintendo Switch 2, titled Rudolph the Red-Nosed Reindeer - Holiday Play Edition, is set to release on October 16, 2026.

 Reception

-Critical response

 The Wii version has faced generally negative reviews.
 In its review by IGN it was rated 1.5/10, and was criticized for its lack of gameplay and its grainy visual effects.
-IGN summed up their review by stating, "We love these classic claymation movies, so it’s really sad to see such a blatant cash-in on the Rudolph name.
-Do yourself a favor and purchase something else for the family to enjoy over the holidays, because these reindeer games are a disaster."

-2025 game

-An unrelated video game based on the Rudolph property, this time a 3D platformer, was released in September 2025 for PlayStation 5, Xbox Series X and Series S, Nintendo Switch, and PC.
-This version of the game was developed by Headless Chicken Games and published by Gamemill Entertainment.
+Kristine Steimer of IGN, who noticed the lack of a four-player mode, said that the game only took ten minutes to beat, and criticized the controls during the "Holiday Helper" minigame.